EtherGov/EtherGov-README/README.md

 **Currently, EtherGov is equipped with the following governance primitives out-of-the-box:**
 - NFTs as the principal identity for a DAO voter: anyone who wants to participate in a proposal needs to own and lock an NFT associated with the DAO (defined within its treasury params);
-- ERC20 as voting power: when enabled on a proposal, instead of “one-NFT-one-vote” system, voters of that proposal would be under a veToken-esque mechanism (where the amount and remaining duration of the ERC20 that is timelocked determines a voter’s voting power);
 - Sismo Connect for reputation-based services: proposal participation can be further gated by any data group within Sismo Factory (if not available, one of the council members can always create a new Sismo data group that would better serve the needs of the DAO);
 - Governing Council (inspired by Polkadot’s OpenGov): only people that is part of the council will be allowed to initiate proposals and remove fellow council members — anyone can make their case and submit a council candidacy (alongside an arbitrary self-bond amount), and if the candidacy proposal collects enough votes, the candidate is admitted to the council list.